-Your licence or certificate may be cancelled or suspended for a range of disciplinary reasons and/or if you:
+Your licence or certificate can be cancelled or suspended for a range of disciplinary reasons and/or if you:

 If your licence or certificate has been cancelled or suspended you must immediately:

-It is also advisable to notify all clients, verbally or in writing, that your licence has been cancelled or suspended and you are unable to complete any unfinalised work to which the licence or certificate relates.
+We also advise that you let all your clients know, either verbally or in writing, that your licence has been cancelled or suspended and you are unable to complete any unfinalised work relating to the licence or certificate.

-For licences or certificates under the Property, Stock and Business Agents Act 2002 or the Conveyancers Licensing Act 1995, Fair Trading can assist where it is necessary to make alternative arrangements concerning incomplete real estate transactions particularly where client funds are involved.
+For licences or certificates under the Property, Stock and Business Agents Act 2002 or the Conveyancers Licensing Act 2003, Fair Trading can help make alternative arrangements with incomplete real estate transactions particularly when client funds are involved.

-If you held a licence or tradesperson certificate issued under the Motor Vehicle Repairs Act 1980 you should also refund any monies paid in advance for work you will not be able to complete and permit clients to retrieve their motor vehicles subject to any right of lien for work already completed.
+If you held a licence or tradesperson certificate issued under the Motor Vehicle Repairs Act 1980 you should also refund any money paid in advance for work you will not be able to complete and allow clients to retrieve their motor vehicles subject to any right of lien for work already completed.

-If you held a licence issued under the Motor Dealers Act 1974, for any consignment sales, you should return any unsold motor vehicles to the owners and refund owners the net sale proceeds concerning sold vehicles.
+If you held a licence issued under the Motor Dealers Act 1974, for any consignment sales, you should return any unsold motor vehicles to the owners and refund the net sale proceeds from any sold vehicles.

-If you held a licence issued under the Pawnbrokers and Second-hand Dealers Act 1996, it is particularly important that you provide verbal or written notification to those clients whose goods are being held for which the redemption period has not yet expired.
-Please note that Fair Trading has the power to make orders in relation to the redemption of goods held in the course of that business.
+If you held a licence issued under the Pawnbrokers and Second-hand Dealers Act 1996, it’s important that you give verbal or written notice to people whose goods are being held and the redemption period has not yet expired.
+Fair Trading has the power to make orders in relation to the redemption of goods held in that business.